privacy-tech-lab/gpc-web-crawler/README.md

 # gpc-analysis
-Scripts for the GPC paper
+Code for the Global Privacy Control (GPC) paper